f3rm/f3rm/README.md

 The Nerfstudio viewer can sometimes fail to register the input you type into the text boxes if you are use the same browser tab for different training runs.
 This means `feature_pca` and `similarity` may not appear in the Render Options.
-To fix this issue, try closing the viewer tab and opening it again.
+To fix this issue, try closing the tab with the viewer in your browser and opening it again.
 If this doesn't work, please open an issue in this repository.

 ### Running out of GPU memory

 If you are running out of memory when using the viewer, try to decrease the rendering resolution.
 In the Nerfstudio viewer, you can change the `Max Res` under Render Options.
 This codebase was tested on a RTX3090 with 24GB of GPU memory.
-We observe a peak memory usage of ~17GB when training a CLIP feature field and using the viewer with a `Max Res` of 512.
+We observe a peak memory usage of ~18GB when training a CLIP feature field and using the viewer with a `Max Res` of 512.

 If you are running out of memory during any other stages, please open a GitHub issue and we will try to help.